joselado/emergent_phenomena_in_van_der_Waals_school_tifr_2023/README.md

 # School "Emergent phenomena in van der Waals heterostructures"
-Teaching material for the Pedagogical School ["Emergent phenomena in van der Waals heterostructures"](https://sites.google.com/view/emergentvdw/home)
+Teaching material for the Pedagogical School ["Emergent phenomena in van der Waals heterostructures"](https://sites.google.com/view/emergentvdw/home), held at Tata Institute of Fundamental Research (TIFR), Mumbai, India

 ## Lecture slides
 The folder slides contains the slides of the lectures